Saturday, August 13, 2011

 Sitting next to Yosuke Natsuki for the screening of Godzilla: Final Wars.

 Although Mr. Takarada joked that the film was just a little too loud, the screening was well-received by the attendees.
-From there, Mr. Takarada led us to Studios 8 and 9.
+From there, Mr. Takarada led us to Stages 8 and 9.

-Ground zero for kaiju history: Toho's drama scenes were filmed in Studio 8, and its SFX scenes were filmed in Studio 9.
+Ground zero for kaiju history: Toho's drama scenes were filmed in Stage 8, and its SFX scenes were filmed in Stage 9.

-Entering Studio 8 was especially exciting, and it was made even more so by the fact that we were accompanied by two of Toho's best leading men, Mr. Takarada and Yosuke Natsuki!
+Entering Stage 8 was especially exciting, and it was made even more so by the fact that we were accompanied by two of Toho's best leading men, Mr. Takarada and Yosuke Natsuki!

-Where it all happened: Standing inside Studio 8.
+Where it all happened: Standing inside Stage 8.

 The original Ultraman (Bin Furuya) and I bring a bit of Tsuburaya Pro magic to Toho Studios.